Today, many men and women work in the same field, but that doesn’t mean they get the same pay.

 “I’m so sick of running as fast as I can, wondering if I’d get there quicker if I was a man.” – Taylor Swift, The Man

-Lim refused to be the “soy sauce” in Hollywood – exist to only paint a cultural distinction in a critically-acclaimed film made by huge money-making production.
+Lim refused to be the “soy sauce” in Hollywood – existing to only paint a cultural distinction in a critically-acclaimed film made by a huge money-making production.

 She was just one among the many women who have gone and still are going through the same thing.

 Some people sweep it under the rug by claiming that the gender pay gap is a myth, and while 79% of men think there is an equal pay between genders, the World Bank reported that between 2011 and 2015 across the world, for every US$100 (about RM450) a man earned, a woman was only paid US$76 (about RM340).

 Meanwhile, in Malaysia, Intelligent Money revealed that the average pay gap is at 21%.